Is Your Win Rate Accurate? If Not, You’re Leaving Money on the Table.

 Calculating your win rate seems simple enough.
 Believe it or not, though, a lot of merchants do it incorrectly.

 Your win rate should be calculated based on reversals as a share of total disputes filed.
-Many make the mistake of calculating their win rates based on reversals as a share of total chargebacks disputed.
+Many make the mistake of calculating their win rates based on reversals as a share of total chargebacks contested.
 This leads to a skewed win rate, giving you an overly-positive impression of your performance.

 For instance, let’s say you receive 100 chargebacks in a month:

 A lot of merchants mistakenly believe that this translates to a win rate of 50%.
-After all, if only 40 of those disputes could be fought, then it’s fair to say that only 40 counts, right?
+After all, if only 40 of those cases could be fought, then it’s fair to say that only 40 counts, right?

 Wrong.
 Your chargeback win rate isn’t a subjective figure; it’s not based on the number of chargebacks you think you can win.
 Instead, it’s based on the number of total chargebacks.
-So, if you receive 100 chargebacks, and you only win 20 of the disputes…that means you have a win rate of 20%, not 50%.
+So, if you receive 100 chargebacks, and you only win 20 of the claims…that means you have a win rate of 20%, not 50%.

 You NEED an Accurate Win Rate